morgendagen/riden-dongle/SCPI_COMMANDS.md

 This file lists the SCPI commands implemented in the firmware.

-Mandated and required SCPI commands are recognized as well, but may not perform as expected.
+Mandated and required SCPI commands are recognised as well, but may not perform as expected.